 Accepted Lighting Ballasts

-The program accepts household quantities of lighting ballasts, including those containing polychlorinated biphenyls (PCBs).
+The program accepts household quantities of lighting ballasts which contain polychlorinated biphenyls (PCBs).

 Some lighting ballasts manufactured prior to July 1, 1980 contain polychlorinated biphenyls (PCBs) and require special handling.
-These products must be identified separately from ballasts that do not contain PCBs and should NOT be taken to LightRecycle collection sites.
+These products must be separated from ballasts that do not contain PCBs.
+Ballasts not containing PCBs should NOT be taken to LightRecycle collection sites.

 To determine if your lighting ballasts contain PCBs, please see page 5 of our generator guidelines here.